Cart

 Competition from ultra-cheap fast fashion:

-Platforms like Shein, Temu offer new clothes often at prices lower than second-hand products, which is a threat to the "bargain shopping" segment.
+Platforms like Shein, Temu offer new clothes often at prices lower than secondhand products, which threatens the "budget shopping" segment.

 13.7.
 Regulations and Institutional Support